benrr101/node-taglib-sharp/docs/classes/movieidtag.md

 ▸ **render**(): [`ByteVector`](bytevector.md)

-Renders the current instance as a raw RIFF list.
+Renders the current instance, including list header and padding bytes, ready to be written to a file.

 #### Returns